michaelbromley/angular-es6/README.md

 These patterns could also prove useful in TypeScript projects, which use the same class syntax as ES6.

+## Feedback

+Is this a sensible way of writing an Angular app?
+Are there any major problems I have overlooked with this approach?
+Could you improve upon it?

+Open an issue and let me know!
+I am keen to hear what other Angular devs think of this stuff.

 ## Explanation

 In this demo, I have made a simple app with a few directives, a controller, and a service.

+### Controllers & Services

 For controllers and services, the pattern is very simple.
 Here is the Angular 2.0 example from the ngEurope talk: